-- In Year 2, during the Autumn Term, pre-cursive handwriting will be introduced.
-Pre-cursive is where each letter has a lead-in and exit flick. - It is important to learn how to form letters correctly to begin with, as this makes the transition from single letter formation to joined letter handwriting much easier.
+• In Year 2, during blocks 1 and 2, pre-cursive handwriting will be introduced.
+Pre-cursive is where each letter has a lead-in and exit flick.

+It is important to learn how to form letters correctly to begin with, as this makes the transition from single letter formation to joined letter handwriting much easier.
 For this reason, the letters are taught in sets.